tarantool/cartridge/rst/topics/failover.rst

 As in case of eventual failover, every instance composes its own leadership map, but now the map is fetched from an **external state provider** (that's why this failover mode called "stateful").
+Nowadays there are two state providers supported -- ``etcd`` and ``stateboard`` (standalone Tarantool instance).
-In future, Cartridge is going to support different providers, such as Consul or etcd, but nowadays there's only one -- ``stateboard``.
-This is a standalone Tarantool instance which implements a domain-specific key-value storage (simply ``replicaset_uuid -> leader_uuid``) and a locking mechanism.
+State provider serves as a domain-specific key-value storage (simply ``replicaset_uuid -> leader_uuid``) and a locking mechanism.

-Changes in the leadership map are obtained from the stateboard with the `long polling technique <https://en.wikipedia.org/wiki/Push_technology#Long_polling>`_.
+Changes in the leadership map are obtained from the state provider with the `long polling technique <https://en.wikipedia.org/wiki/Push_technology#Long_polling>`_.

 All decisions are made by **the coordinator** -- the one that holds the